 Share, learn and experience the richness of this South Asian holiday through dance, music, food, traditions, and history!
 Event is open to UIW students, faculty and staff, and 1 guest.
 Must have UIW ID.

-This year join us on November 11, 2021 for a two-part celebration for a full evening experience.
+This year join us on Thursday, November 16, 2023 for a full evening experience.

 Experience the Puja Ceremony and altar with a fitting backdrop of the city lights and skyline.
 Also join us for traditional dances, musical performances, and a live reenactment of one of the many stories of Diwali.
 Attendees of the Diwali Experience will receive VIP food tickets for authentic takeaway South Asian cuisine at the close of the program.

 Due to limited seating RSVP's cannot be honored for late arrivals.
-Doors open at 5:45 p.m..
-Arrive early, as seating is limited per campus COVID-19 safety.
-Masks and social distancing are required for all attendees per UIW Policy.
+Doors open at 5 p.m..
+Arrive early, as seating is limited.
+This year, the event is hosted by Campus Engagement, Dr. Lopita Nath and the Diwali Planning Committee

 For more information email email@example.com